tdryer/hangups/README.rst

     :target: https://readthedocs.org/projects/hangups/?badge=latest
     :alt: Documentation Status

-**Notice: hangups is currently BROKEN because of a Hangouts API change on October 27**

 hangups is the first third-party instant messaging client for `Google Hangouts`_.
 It includes both a Python library and a reference client with a text-based user interface.